Alessandro Canale (soccer): Club soccer

 Canale played for Orange County FC.
 Canale in 2017 won player of the week chosen for the 2017 NPSL season as the 18th Mitre National Player of the Week.
 At the end of the 2017 season, Canale won the Golden Boot award for his performance in scoring 10 goals across two games and 18 goals on the season.
 During the 2018 season.
-He made a appearance in the US Open Cup, scoring one goal in the second round against Fresno FC.
+He made an appearance in the US Open Cup, scoring one goal in the second round against Fresno FC.

 In 2019, Canale played for the Los Angeles Force in the National Independent Soccer Association (NISA).
 He made 3 appearances, all as a starter, logging 262 minutes and scoring 1 goal.
 He contributed to 2 wins and 1 loss during the regular season.
 He received 1 yellow card and took 2 shots in total.

 In the 2020–21 season, Canale made one appearance for Billericay Town in the FA Cup in England, registering no goals.

 Canale played for Culture By Mo Ali FC during the inaugural The Soccer Tournament (TST) in 2023.
 In this tournament, he appeared in four matches, starting three, and played a total of 262 minutes.
 Despite his significant playing time, he did not record any goals or assists.
 The team achieved two wins and one loss during the group stage, with a total of 11 goals scored and 9 conceded.